matthew-shaw/matthew-shaw.github.io/docs/blog/posts/predictability-paradox.md

 ## The Translation Tax

-Here is the uncomfortable truth: we have created coordination layers that are structurally decoupled from the actual creation of value.
+Here is the uncomfortable truth: we have created management layers that are structurally decoupled from the actual creation of value.
 Because the organisation has not equipped them to write code, fix a production bug, or configure a deployment pipeline, their only available output is governance.
 In the organisation's quest for absolute risk aversion, this governance inadvertently acts as an administrative vacuum, sucking up the time and [cognitive load](modern-software-delivery.md#cognitive-load) of the software engineers.

 When you divide the "What" (Product), the "When" (Project), and the "How" (Delivery) across different disciplines, the holistic context of the system is shattered.
 This creates a massive, hidden economic burden on your senior technical staff, which we can think of as the Translation Tax.